FranciscoGalan/Bicycle_Commuting_Mexico_City/README.md

 # Bicycle Commuting Analysis | Mexico City

-Analysis of government data from 2015 to 2020 to determine which hour, day,  month, and location is the safest to travel by bicycle in Mexico City.
+Which hour, day,  month, and location is the safest to travel by bicycle in Mexico City?
+This analysis uses government data from 2015 to 2020 to answer that question.

 ## Insights

+### Hour

+### Day

+### Month

+### Location

+See whole map here.

+### Additional information

-All these charts were created with PowerBI and Tableau and edited using Paint.
+All the previous charts were created with PowerBI and Tableau.
+Minor details were added with Paint.

-These charts and insights are compiled in a PowerPoint presentation:
+These insights are also compiled in a PowerPoint presentation:

 - English version.
 - [Spanish version](https://github.com/FranciscoGalan/Bicycle_Commuting_MexicoCity/blob/main/Media/Presentation%20(Spanish).pdf).